howed-neighbor/CS467/README.md

   This sends the following request to our SQL table:

   ```
-  SELECT userData FROM 'table' WHERE userName='user1'
+  SELECT userName, userData FROM `Users` WHERE userName='user1'
   ```

   Result: